 The human responses to the death of Jesus are, according to John, that a soldier pierced his side with the sword to confirm the death, and in Matthew's account, which we read, the soldiers are very shaken by this experience and say, ‘Surely he was the son of God’.
 (Matthew 27:54) Meanwhile Matthew 27 also tells us that the women who had supported Jesus, were watching at a distance.
 They watched everything that happened.
 This will become very important in the next episode, and the next few episodes.

 These powerful prophetic events - the Temple curtain being torn, the earthquake, tombs shaken and opened, the resurrection appearances of godly people in Jerusalem, are all indications that something absolutely fundamental is taking place.
 However, the disciples are confused and scattered.
 We only have a record of John, the disciple whom Jesus loved, at the cross according to John's account, in the statement where Jesus gives the care of his mother to that disciple.
-We think it's John from all the available evidence but we don't know where the other ten disciples are.
+We think it is John from all the available evidence but we don't know where the other ten disciples are.
 Are they there?
 Have they scattered?
 It appears they scattered.
-They're confused; they're fearful; they're afraid they would be arrested and executed themselves.
-But the women are there; they're watching everything very carefully and are going to be particularly interested in Jesus' burial, which we'll discuss in the next episode.
+They are confused, fearful, afraid they would be arrested and executed themselves.
+But the women are there; they are watching everything very carefully and are going to be particularly interested in Jesus' burial, which we will discuss in the next episode.
 This story leaves us with some lingering uncertainties.
 Something incredible has been achieved but what happens next?
 The story can't be fulfilled, can't reach its conclusion until Jesus was raised from the dead.
-We'll be discussing that in Series 14.
+We will be discussing that in Series 14.
 Meanwhile, the final episode of this series will describe the burial of Jesus and the significance of the things that surround that event.

 The following questions have been provided to facilitate discussion or further reflection.
 Please feel free to answer any, or all the questions.
 Each question has been assigned a category to help guide you.